Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     Shows the git log for the given formulae.
 Options that `git log` recognizes can be passed before the formula list.

+  * `fetch [-v] [--HEAD]` <formula>:
+    Downloads the tarball or checks out from VCS for the given <formula>.
+For tarballs, also prints MD5 and SHA1 checksums.

+    If `--HEAD` is passed, download the HEAD version of <formula> instead. `-v` may also be passed to make the VCS checkout verbose, useful for seeing if an existing HEAD cache has been updated.

 ## EXTERNAL COMMANDS

 Homebrew allows external commands to be defined by putting a +x file named